Lordwill1/simple_shell/README.md

 # 0x16.
 C - Simple Shell
- **By Julien Barbier**
- Project to be done in teams of 2 people (your team: Nick Wanjau, Solomon Ferede EzEZ
+ **By Spencer Cheng, featuring Julien Barbier** Project to be done in teams of 2 people (your team: Godswill Kalu, Vatalis Ibeh

 # Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: